signalogic/SigSRF_SDK/pktlib_readme.md

 <a name="Structs"></a>
 # Structs

-Following are structs used in pktlib APIs.
+Following are structs used in pktlib APIs

 <a name="TCPHeaderStruct"></a>
 ## TCP Header

-TCP header struct.
+TCP header struct

 ```c++
   typedef struct {